Northumberland Regional High School: Students' Council

 NRHS has an active Students' Council with over 80 members who raise a large amount of money each year for the school community.
 The Students' Council funds sports facilities, supports dances and many other events held throughout the school year.

 The Students' Council is voluntary and is administered by an executive featuring two co-presidents (elected by the student population) as well as several committee heads and a staff adviser.
 The executive handles the major decision making of the council and keeps track of finances.
 The executive also discusses, approves, or declines fundraising proposals for various sports teams and other activities, as well as the formation of new clubs and committees.

 Clubs, committees, and sports

-NRHS offers many extra-curricular activities, such as: Communications, Interact, Yearbook (part of the Publishing 12 course), and Environmental club among many more.
+NRHS offers many extra-curricular activities, such as: Communications, Interact, Yearbook (part of the Publishing 12 course), and Environmental club.
+Other activities include dance, fine arts, anime, debate and gaming.

 NRHS also has many sports teams, including: rugby, basketball, hockey, volleyball, cross country running, track, and soccer.